JACKSPARROWbts/Pulse-Series/Hacking Series/Readme.md

 - Bettercap, MITMf for performing Man in the Middle Attacks.
 Refer [Mitmf github](https://github.com/byt3bl33d3r/MITMf) and [ARP Spoofing](https://linuxhint.com/arp_spoofing_using_man_in_the_middle_attack/) using linux.
 - Pwnagotchi to crack wifi with AI,we can use it in raspberry,linux
 - Flipper Zero,a hardware device surely need to buy and try it for hacking
+- Censys, the website for searching malwares trozans everything.
+Refer [here](https://github.com/thehappydinoa/awesome-censys-queries), [youtube](https://www.youtube.com/watch?v=QPjeTSFhfP4)
+- [PyBluez](https://github.com/pybluez/pybluez),  module allows Python code to access the host machine's Bluetooth resources.
+- [BlueDucky](https://github.com/pentestfunctions/BlueDucky), tool for exploiting a vulnerability in Bluetooth devices,Load saved Bluetooth devices that are no longer visible but have Bluetooth still enabled and Automatically save any devices that scan and Send messages via ducky script format to interact with devices.

 ``Skills``
 -Understandings of DHCP,NAT,subletting,IPV4,IPV6,Public vs Private IP,DNS,Routers and Switches,VLANs,OSI model,MAC,ARP,PKI (open key infrstructure),SSL(secure attachments layer),IDS(Interrupiton discovery framework),firewalls,How to redirect traffic to fake website,TCP/IP,Cryptography,